DrewCarlson/mobius.kt/README.md

 ### Todo

 ##### iOS Simulator
-*Note: don't forget to deply the native klib first!* `./gradlew :native:core-native:publishToMavenLocal`
+*Note: don't forget to deploy the native klib first!* `./gradlew :native:core-native:publishToMavenLocal`

-Open the `samples/todo/ios` project in Xcode and run the project, it contains a build steps for the following commands:
+Open and run the `samples/todo/ios` Xcode project, it contains build steps to produce the `Todo.framework`

-Build Framework: `./gradlew :todo:todo-native:compileDebugIos_x64KotlinNative`

-Copy to ios project: `cp -R ../todo-native/build/lib/main/debug/ios_x64/Todo.framework Frameworks`

 ## Download